 The tort law recognizes three types of torts: negligent, intentional, and strict liability.
 Strict liability in tort suggests situations where a defendant remains liable for injuries no matter what steps someone took.
 Fireworks are one example.
-No matter what steps you take, you can’t make explosives totally safe.
-Because of this, a fireworks manufacturing plant must take precautions to prevent neighbors from being hit by shrapnel in case of an explosion, etc.
+No matter your steps, you can’t make explosives totally safe because of this, a fireworks manufacturing plant must take precautions to prevent neighbors from being hit by shrapnel in case of an explosion, etc.

 In California, we have dog bite strict liability laws as well.